psila-ai/khonsu/memory-bank/progress.md

 ## What's Left to Build

+-   **Distributed Commit Implementation:**
+    -   Add `twopc` feature flag and `omnipaxos` dependency.
+    -   Design and Implement Two-Phase Commit Coordinator.
+    -   Implement Shared Transaction Log (based on local WALs and `omnipaxos`).
+    -   Implement 2PC Protocol Logic (initiate, prepare, commit/abort phases).
+    -   Implement `TwoPhaseCommitParticipant` for Khonsu (including WAL interactions).
+    -   Integrate Coordinator with Khonsu.
+    -   Implement Error Handling and Recovery for distributed transactions.
+    -   Write Comprehensive Distributed Commit Tests.
 -   **Refine SSI Implementation:**
     -   Improve backward validation for deleted items (currently heuristic).
     -   Optimize SSI validation performance.
     -   Refine garbage collection strategy and memory usage for `DependencyTracker`.
-- **Comprehensive SSI Tests:** Add more tests covering diverse interleavings, edge cases, and concurrent scenarios for SSI.
+-   **Comprehensive SSI Tests:** Add more targeted tests for various SSI conflict scenarios.
-- **Implement `TwoPhaseCommitParticipant`:** Complete the trait implementation for distributed commit protocols.
-- **Refine Memory Reclamation:** Review overall memory management, especially for `DependencyTracker`.
+-   **Refine Memory Reclamation:** Review overall memory management.
-- **Distributed Commit Functionality:** Implement the full distributed commit protocol (future phase).
 -   **Address `TODO`s:** Review and address any remaining `TODO` comments in the codebase.

 ## Current Status

-The project has implemented an initial version of Serializable Snapshot Isolation (SSI) for the `Serializable` isolation level.
-The core logic is in place within `DependencyTracker` and integrated into the `Transaction` lifecycle.
-The existing test suite passes after adjustments to align with SSI principles.
-Focus is now on refining the SSI implementation and expanding test coverage.
+The project has shifted focus to implementing the distributed commit functionality using a two-phase commit (2PC) protocol, gated by the `twopc` feature flag and utilizing `omnipaxos` and local WALs.
+The plan for this implementation is documented.
+Remaining tasks include completing the distributed commit implementation, further refining the SSI implementation, adding more comprehensive tests for both features, and refining memory reclamation.

 ## Known Issues